For All | December 29, 2025

-On December 18, President Trump signed an executive order directing the Department of Justice to fast-track the process of moving cannabis from Schedule I to Schedule III under the Controlled Substances Act.
-While this does not immediately change cannabis’ federal status, it represents the most significant federal action on cannabis reform in decades and signals a bipartisan shift in how the government views the industry.
+On December 18, 2025, President Trump signed an executive order directing the Department of Justice to fast-track the process of moving marijuana from Schedule I to Schedule III under the Controlled Substances Act.
+This directive helped accelerate the federal action announced on April 23, 2026.
+It represents one of the most significant federal marijuana reforms in decades, and signals continued momentum for reform.

 What Rescheduling Would Mean